 \section{Introduction}

-Contact-rich robotic manipulation imposes stringent requirements on safety, adaptability, and robustness due to its discontinuous dynamics, transient contact forces, and complex energy exchanges.
-Uncontrolled interaction can lead to instability, excessive forces, or unintended motions, posing risks to both the robot and its environment.
+Contact-rich robotic manipulation imposes stringent requirements on safety, adaptability, and robustness due to discontinuous dynamics, transient contact forces, and complex energy exchanges.
+Uncontrolled interaction can lead to instability, excessive forces, or unintended motion, posing risks to both the robot and its environment.
 Ensuring safe physical interaction therefore requires not only effective regulation of energy flow, but also the ability to generate smooth and adaptable trajectories that remain robust under uncertainty.
-Traditional model-based motion generation approaches (such as Movement Primitives) rely on accurate models and measurements \cite{ArmstrongHelouvry1994,Jean1999}, yet such accuracy is difficult to guarantee in practice, particularly for physical interaction tasks.
-Reinforcement learning (RL), on the other hand, offers the promise of robustness through data-driven exploration and training, and domain randomization, but often produces non-smooth, stepwise policies and lacks explicit safety guarantees.
-To address these challenges, several key capabilities are required for a safe smooth manipulation framework, (1) contact-aware representations that capture task-space constraints and uncertainties; (2) trajectory-level planning strategies that ensure smooth, dynamically feasible motions, such as movement primitives; and (3) explicit mechanisms to regulate energy exchange, ensuring interactions remain within safe operating bounds through passivity-based and energy-aware control.
-Separately, each of these represents well-developed areas in robot learning and control, however no existing framework combines data-driven robustness, trajectory-level smoothness, and passivity-based safety in contact-rich settings.
-Indeed, despite being a critical building block to achieve reliable, adaptive, and safe performance in physical manipulation tasks, this integration remains a largely unexplored problem---up to today.
-This work introduces a novel paradigm that embeds a RL training framework in task-space representation, incorporating awareness of contact-rich information while explicitly ensuring energy-safe interactions.
+Traditional model-based motion-generation approaches (e.g., Movement Primitives) rely on accurate models and measurements \cite{ArmstrongHelouvry1994,Jean1999}, yet such accuracy is difficult to guarantee in practice, particularly for physical interaction tasks.
+Reinforcement learning (RL), on the other hand, offers robustness through data-driven exploration and training (e.g., via domain randomization), but often produces non-smooth stepwise policies and lacks explicit safety guarantees.

+To address these challenges, several key capabilities are required for a safe smooth manipulation framework: (1) contact-aware representations that capture task-space constraints and uncertainties; (2) trajectory-level planning strategies that ensure smooth, dynamically feasible motions, such as movement primitives; and (3) explicit mechanisms to regulate energy exchange, ensuring interactions remain within safe operating bounds through passivity-based and energy-aware control.
+Separately, each of these is well studied, yet no existing framework tightly integrates data-driven robustness, trajectory-level smoothness, and passivity-based safety for contact-rich manipulation.
+This work bridges that gap by embedding RL into a task-space, movement-primitive representation while explicitly enforcing energy-safe interaction during both learning and execution.
+We study two representative contact-rich tasks—box pushing and maze sliding—as illustrated in Fig.~\ref{fig:intro}.